unjs/ufo/README.md

 ### `isNonEmptyURL(url)`

-Checks if the input url is not empty nor `/`.
+Checks if the input URL is not empty nor `/`.

 ### `isRelative(inputString)`